31 Women Who Dominate Their Sport

 The title fight garnered an astounding 1.1 million pay-per-view purchases.
 Holm knocked out Rousey to win what’s considered one of the greatest upsets in sports history.

-Her honors include 17 National Championships (11 gold), two Pacific Rim Championships (2 gold), 14 World Championships (10 gold) and five Olympic medals (4 gold).
-With all this before turning 21, Biles’ talent is in another universe.
+With 17 National Championships (11 gold), two Pacific Rim Championships (two gold), 14 World Championships (10 gold) and five Olympic medals (four gold) all before turning 21, Biles’ supposed peers are looking up at her accomplishments from earth while she’s in another universe of talent.

 South Korea’s Sung Hyun Park is more than just a new face on the LPGA tour; she’s a new star.
 2017 was Park’s first year as a professional golfer in the LPGA.
 In her first year alone, she won two tournaments.

 It would be a major disservice to sum up Park’s accomplishments in that first year with just those two tournament wins, though.
 Her first win was a Major – the U.S. Women’s Open.
-The victory helped Park earn both Rookie of the Year and Player of the Year honors.
+The victory helped Park earn both Rookie of the Year and Player of the Year honors, making her the first competitor to do so since Nancy Lopez did in 1978.

 A true pioneer of women’s hockey, Brianna Decker should have plenty of years ahead to add to her already illustrious career.